NaveenkumarKannan/ErodeJains/README.md

+# Erode Jains

+This application contains contacts, sets relationship terms of family members with reference to any selected individual and build information and local timeline for each individual.

+This application uses the below navigation drawer library

 # SlidingRootNav

 The library is a DrawerLayout-like ViewGroup, where a "drawer" is hidden under the content view, which can be shifted to make the drawer visible.
 It doesn't provide you with a drawer builder.